aurollan/Drone_STM32F303_discovery_kit/0.SETUP.05.FLASH_TOOL/readme.md

 For this project I use an STM32F303 discovery kit.
 This discovery kit is delivered with an in board st-link interface.
 Again, you can chose any tool you like.
+If you are working on STM32 you will likely use a st-linkv3.